knowit/snappysense/aws-iot-backend/DATA-MODEL.md

 Factor names may not start with the character sequence `F#`, as this is used for internal name mangling purposes.

-## OBSERVATIONS
+## OBSERVATION

-The `OBSERVATIONS` table is a mostly-append-only log of the most recent observations.
-When a report arrives from a device it is lightly processed and added to `OBSERVATIONS` under a unique, synthesized key.
+The `OBSERVATION` table is a mostly-append-only log of the most recent observations.
+When a report arrives from a device it is lightly processed and added to `OBSERVATION` under a unique, synthesized key.
 The intent is that this table is culled every so often, with data being processed and moved into som aggregate table.

-DynamoDB table name: `snappy_observations`.
+DynamoDB table name: `snappy_observation`.
 Primary key: `key`.

 ```
-OBSERVATIONS
+OBSERVATION
     key: <string: device + # + received + # + sequenceno + # + random integer>
     device: <string, device-id>
     received: <string, server timestamp>